 In fiscal 2011, we adopted a system whereby internal audit divisions perform information security audits, which enables us to conduct more objective rules-based checks and provide feedback to divisions that have been audited.

-In updating our rules governing access to information equipment, we dropped requirements stipulating that employees must use encrypted PCs only, and now allow them to use thin client computer platforms through which they can perform work in secure environments without the prospect of leaving traces of data behind after use.
+In updating our rules governing access to computer equipment, we dropped requirement stipulating that employees must use encrypted PCs only, and now allow them to use thin client computer platforms through which they can perform work in secure environments without the prospect of leaving traces of data behind after use.
 Also, we made sure that our uniform Group-wide guidelines for business-related use of smartphones enable our employees to draw on such devices effectively in a business context, and in a manner that facilitates better customer service.

 Confidential information protection

 Our Information Security Basic Policy defines confidential information as that which has been disclosed by clients under contract along with that which is important to the company, and moreover the policy stipulates that such information be handled in accordance with relevant regulations.

 Accordingly, we are committed to ensuring that confidential information is not divulged outside the company by ensuring that it is protected through use of adequate controls governing its storage, disclosure and handling otherwise.